-- c.
-The Sworn Testimony of Countrywide's Own Former Officers Demonstrate That It Abandoned Its "Theoretical" Underwriting Standards - 136.
-The SEC has recently made available the testimony given by Countrywide's former executives in its action against Mozilo and others.
-As described below, this testimony again confirms that the Offering Materials were false and misleading. - i.
-Chief Risk Officer John McMurray: "Matching policy" resulted in "routinely" using loan "exceptions" - after his department had rejected a proposed transaction.
+B. The Sworn Testimony of Countrywide's Own Former Officers Demonstrate That It Abandoned Its "Theoretical" Underwriting Standards former executives in its action against Mozilo and others.
+As described below, this testimony again confirms that the Offering Materials were false and misleading.

+159. The SEC has recently made available the testimony given by Countrywide's department had rejected a proposed transaction.
 McMurray admitted that the "matching strategy" was a "a corporate principle and practice that had a profound effect on credit policy."
-In fact, he thought it was not possible to understand

-Countrywide's underwriting policies without knowing of and understanding the matching strategy, and that the strategy was rolled out by use of "the exception desks," which happened "routinely."
+In fact, he thought it was not possible to understand Countrywide's underwriting policies without knowing of and understanding the matching strategy, and that the strategy was rolled out by use of "the exception desks," which happened "routinely."